Go Play in the Snow! Great Places for Family Snow Play in Northern California

 Keep in mind that Sno-Parks are pretty much just parking areas with access to places for winter recreation.
 Usually restrooms are provided, but that's about it.
 It's up to you to find a hill for sledding or saucering, but that's part of the fun, isn't it?

 The best part of Sno-Parks is the price: $15 for a day-use pass or $40 for a seasonal permit.
-Passes and permits for the 2022/2023 season are only available online.
+Passes and permits for the 2023/2024 season are only available online; you cannot buy permits at the park.
 Order yours here.
-Make sure you do buy a permit, because it's a lot cheaper than the tickets (currently over $90) that the CHP hands out to people who are parked without one!
+Make sure you do buy a permit, because it's a lot cheaper than the ticket you'll get (currently over $90).
+On our last visit to Echo Lake Sno-Park there were a lot of people there who did not buy a permit and the CHP did show up to issue tickets.
 Note that parking at Sno-Parks is on a first-come, first-served basis, and some of the more popular locations can fill up early.
 Also, conditions can change and parks can close, so check the Sno-Parks website before you head up to the mountains for directions and more information.

 Sno-Parks that are open for snow play and sledding include: